IskandarAs/Web-scrapping-method-to-extract-journal-information-from-PubMed/README.md

 ![test](/img/abstract.png)

 ## About this project
-ScrapPaper is a web scrapping method to extract journal information from PubMed using Python script.
+Web scrapping is a method to extract journal information from PubMed using Python script.
 Users need to install Python 3 and required modules, and run the `scrapping.py` script.
 Refer to the published paper for detailed instruction.
 This side project was completed on September 25, 2022 by @IskandarAs.

 ## System Requirement
 * Python (version 3 or above)